Suspect in deaths of 4 found in SUV surrenders in Arizona

-MENOMONIE, Wis.
-(AP) — A suspect in the shooting deaths of four Minnesotans who were found in an abandoned SUV in Wisconsin surrendered to authorities in Arizona on Friday.
+MENOMONIE, Wis. — A suspect in the shooting deaths of four Minnesotans who were found in an abandoned SUV in Wisconsin surrendered to authorities in Arizona on Friday.

 Dunn County Sheriff Kevin Bygd said in a statement that Antoine Darnique Suggs, 38, turned himself in to police in Gilbert, Arizona, a Phoenix suburb.
 He said Suggs had been living in the Phoenix area recently before traveling to Minnesota in the last couple of weeks.